saltstack/salt/doc/topics/config.rst

   # For Rackspace
   OPENSTACK.identity_url: 'https://identity.api.rackspacecloud.com/v2.0/tokens'
   OPENSTACK.compute_name: cloudServersOpenStack
+  OPENSTACK.protocol: ipv4
   OPENSTACK.compute_region: DFW
+  OPENSTACK.protocol: ipv4
+  OPENSTACK.user: myuser
   OPENSTACK.tenant: 5555555
-  OPENSTACK.user: myuser
   OPENSTACK.password: mypass
-  OPENSTACK.protocol: ipv4

 If you have an API key for your provider, it may be specified instead of a
 password: